PraveenGPTrueReach/safe-lanes-docs/L3-Low Level Design-Configuration Manual for Front-End.md

 The Rest Hours FE is implemented as an Angular 18.2.0 microfrontend that can run in both vessel and office environments via runtime checks in a single compiled artifact.

 Because the solution supports partially offline operation, the FE employs runtime detection (e.g., environment variables, window scope checks, or small config files) to switch between vessel and office settings after a single build.
-This avoids duplicative artifacts and simplifies updates, especially for offline vessels.
+This avoids duplicative artifacts and simplifies updates, especially for autonomous vessels.

 ---